-Why did YAHUSHA have to address false assumptions?
+Why did YAHSHUA have to address false assumptions?
 Evidently there were rumors that HE was discontinuing the Law…and possibly even the Prophets of the Scriptures.
 Why do we have to address this question?
 Because the same false assumptions exist today!

 Verse 17a “Do not think that I came to destroy the Law or the Prophets”